veeral-patel/true-positive/docs/administer/customize_statuses_and_priorities.md

 - Medium
 - High

+## Customize

-However, you can add, rename, and delete the default statuses and priorities to fit your organization.
+That being said, you can add/remove/rename statuses and priorities to fit your organization.

-## Customize priorities
+For example, cases in your organization might follow this flow: `Unacknowledged` -> `Under Investigation` -> `Writing Report` -> `Closed`.
+Great!
+Simply replace the existing statuses with these four statuses.

-Instead of `Low`/`Medium`/`High`, you may want a `P0`/`P1`/`P2` scheme or a custom scheme mapped to your risk assessment methodology.
+Or you may want a `P0`/`P1`/`P2` priority scheme--or a scheme mapped to your org's risk management methodology.
+No problem: replace the default priorities with your scheme's priorities.